 Girlfriends/boyfriends in an established relationship can also travel to Norway.
 Please note that before applying for a visitor´s visa your girlfriend/boyfriend residing in Norway has to apply for and be granted a permission to visit from UDI.
 The approval letter from UDI needs to be submitted with the visa application.
 More information regarding the UDI application process can be found here: Application for romantic partner visits - UDI.

 There are still strict rules for negative test before entry, test on entry and quarantine.

 People arriving in Norway from abroad are required to quarantine and present a certificate of negative Covid-19 test.
 The test must be taken less than 24 hours before departure to Norway.
 If you don’t present such a test, you may be refused entry.

 For more information, please see: Coronavirus in Norway: Travel advice - helsenorge.no

-Please note that all applications must be handed in at one of our VFS Global application centers (Cebu and Manila).
-It is obligatory to book appointment.
+Schengen visa applications and residence permit applications must be handed in at one of our VFS Global application centers (Cebu and Manila).
+It is mandatory to book an appointment.

 VFS Philippines` helpline phone number has changed: +63285282537